castlhoo/Average-Load-in-Linux/README.md

 mpstat -P ALL 5 1
 ```
 > One CPU is at 100%, indicating that the increased load is due to high CPU usage.
+>
 > We can see status of CPU from 'mpstat'
+>
+> It collects statistics of all CPU cores in the system once every 5 seconds

 #### Step 4: Find the culprit process:
 ![image](https://github.com/user-attachments/assets/7addc2c0-e274-4fb5-aefd-53352ea6dd5e)